tronprotocol/documentation/TRON_Development/The_First_TRON_Programming_Contest_EN.md

 4, All development must be based on Tron blockchain technology and should be one of the following five applications compatible with Tron’s main net:

-+ Wallet based on Windows(including off-line signature function)
++ Wallet based on Windows (including off-line signature function)
-+ Wallet based on Mac(Off-line signature function is optional but a plus)
++ Wallet based on Mac (Off-line signature function is optional but a plus.)
-+ Wallet based on iOS/Android(including off-line signature function)
++ Wallet based on iOS/Android (including off-line signature function)
 + Wallet embedded with Google Chrome
 + Blockchain Explorer